raj-shah14/Tensorflow-Example/README.md

 ```
 python train_tfrecord.py
 ```
 If you are training on a CPU use `train_tfrecord.py` script.
 It will save the model in `output` directory.
-You can set number of Epochs by changing to the appropriate value.
+You can set number of Epochs by changing `Epochs` to the appropriate value.

 ```
 python train_tfrecord_gpy.py
 ```
 If you are training on a GPU use `train_tfrecord_gpu.py` script.
 The model will be saved in `output_gpu` directory.
 You can set the number of GPU to train on by putting correct value in `num_gpus` parameter.
-You can set number of Epochs by changing to the appropriate value.
+You can set number of Epochs by changing `Epochs` to the appropriate value.

 ## Create a Frozen Graph Protobuf
 ```